JetBrains/amper/docs/Documentation.md

     deploymentTarget: 17
 ```

-There are situations, when you need to override certain settings in for a specific platform only.
+There are situations when you need to override certain settings for a specific platform only.
 You can use `@platform`-qualifier.

 Note that certain platform names match the toolchain names, e.g. iOS and Android:
 - `settings@ios` qualifier specifies settings for all iOS target platforms